siansell/perch-fieldtype-collectionlist/README.md

 A fieldtype for Perch Runway CMS to select an item from a collection.
 Perch Runway only.
 Similar to [Dataselect](https://docs.grabaperch.com/templates/field-types/dataselect/), but for Perch Runway Collections rather than Perch regions.

+You probably want to use [`<perch:related />`](https://docs.grabaperch.com/runway/relationships/) instead, but this can be used in a few situations.
+For example, if you want to limit the user to a single selection, or for use inside a [`<perch:repeater />`](https://docs.grabaperch.com/templates/repeaters/) tag (where the `<perch:related />` tag doesn't seem to work).

 ## Installation

 Copy the `collectionlist` folder to `perch/addons/fieldtypes`.